 Which restaurants serve breakfast and lunch on Disney cruise ships?

-In addition to Cabanas and the various quick-service restaurants on board each Disney ship, some of the Main Dining restaurants also serve breakfast and lunch, including:
+In addition to the buffet and the various quick-service restaurants on board each Disney ship, some of the Main Dining restaurants also serve breakfast and lunch daily, including:

 - Disney Dream: Royal Palace and Enchanted Garden